Arrowsmith Blog

 Read more about Symbol Relations here.

-The “Giftedness Trap”: Why Early Success Can Delay Intervention
+The “Smart Kid" Trap: Why Early Success Can Delay Intervention

-One of the biggest challenges for parents and educators is that gifted learners are often praised for their performance, not assessed for how they’re achieving it.
+One of the biggest challenges for parents and educators is that learners are often praised for their performance, not assessed for how they’re achieving it.

 What is commonly misunderstood as hormonal, a shift in "attitude" or priorities, social distractions, might be, at its core, a neurocognitive issue.